LMLK-seal/HFdownloader/README.md

 1. **Enter Model ID**: Input the Hugging Face model identifier (e.g., `unsloth/Llama-3.2-3B-Instruct`)
 2. **Click Download**: Press the "Start Download" button to begin
 3. **Monitor Progress**: Watch the real-time progress and status updates
-4. **Receive ZIP File**: Your complete model repository will be delivered as a ZIP archive
 - `Note: Models that require accepting license terms on the Hugging Face Hub may fail to download.`

 ## 💡 ChatBot